ucswift/Consolas2/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/github/ucswift/consolas2?svg=true)](https://ci.appveyor.com/api/projects/status/github/ucswift/consolas2)
 <a href="https://github.com/ucswift/Consolas2/blob/master/LICENSE"><img src="https://img.shields.io/github/license/ucswift/consolas2.svg" alt="License" /></a>

-# Deltas to the Original Consolas
+# Deltas to the original Consolas
 - No RazorEngine view engine support
 - Nustache dependency replaced with Stubble
 - Assembly migrated to .NetStandard 2.0, unit tests are DotNetCore 3.0

 Goals of this update were to use core Consolas functionality in .Net Framework and DotNetCore based applications.
 Utilizing .NetStandard 2.0 the assembly will work cross framework.
+A factor in migrating to .Net Standard you will need to manually create the "Args", "Commands" and "Views" folders in your console application.

 # Features